neoforged/.github/primers/26.1/index.md

 - `com.mojang.blaze3d.platform.NativeImage#isClosed` - Whether the image is closed or deallocated.
 - `com.mojang.blaze3d.shaders.GpuDebugOptions` - The debug options for the GPU pipeline.
 - `com.mojang.blaze3d.systems`
-    - `BackendCreationException` - An exception throw when the GPU backend couldn't be created.
+    - `BackendCreationException` - An exception thrown when the GPU backend couldn't be created.
     - `GpuBackend` - An interface responsible for creating the used GPU device and window to display to.
     - `GpuDevice`
         - `setVsync` - Sets whether VSync is enabled.